 (1) Under-Scheduling Charges.

 (A) Tier 1.
-If, during any Trading Hour, the metered remand within an EIM Entity Balancing Authority Area exceeds the base schedule of supply submitted by the EIM Entity by more than 5% but less than or equal to 10% and by at least 2 MW, the CAISO shall charge the Imbalance Energy at the EIM Entity Load Aggregation Point a price that is 125% of the hourly real-time Load Aggregation Point price.
+If, during any Trading Hour, the metered Demand within an EIM Entity Balancing Authority Area exceeds the EIM Base Schedule of Supply submitted by the EIM Entity by more than 5% but less than or equal to 10% and by at least 2 MW, the CAISO shall charge the EIM Entity Scheduling Coordinator for the Uninstructed Imbalance Energy at the EIM Entity Load Aggregation Point a price that is 125% of the Hourly Real-Time LAP Price.

 (B) Tier 2.
-If, during any Trading Hour, the metered demand within an EIM Entity Balancing Authority Area exceeds the base schedule of supply submitted by the EIM Entity by more than 10% and by at least 2 MW, the CAISO shall charge the entire imbalance energy at the EIM Entity Load Aggregation Point a price that is 200% of the hourly real-time Load Aggregation Point price.
+If, during any Trading Hour, the metered Demand within an EIM Entity Balancing Authority Area exceeds the EIM Base Schedule of Supply submitted by the EIM Entity by more than 10% and by at least 2 MW, the CAISO shall charge the EIM Entity Scheduling Coordinator the Uninstructed Imbalance Energy at the EIM Entity Load Aggregation Point a price that is 200% of the Hourly Real-Time LAP price.

 (2) Over-Scheduling Charges.

 (A) Tier 1.
-If, during any Trading Hour, the metered demand within an EIM Entity Balancing Authority Area is less than the base schedule of supply submitted by the EIM Entity by more than 5% but less than or equal to 10% and by at least 2 MW, the CAISO shall pay the Imbalance Energy at the EIM Entity Load Aggregation Point a price that is 75% of the hourly real-time Load Aggregation Point price.
+If, during any Trading Hour, the metered Demand within an EIM Entity Balancing Authority Area is less than the EIM Base Schedule of Supply submitted by the EIM Entity by more than 5% but less than or equal to 10% and by at least 2 MW, the CAISO shall pay the EIM Scheduling Coordinator for the Uninstructed Imbalance Energy at the EIM Entity Load Aggregation Point a price that is 75% of the Hourly Real-Time LAP Price.

 (B) Tier 2.
-If, during any Trading Hour, the metered demand within an EIM Entity Balancing Authority Area is less than the base schedule of supply submitted by the EIM Entity by more than 10% and by at least 2 MW, the CAISO shall pay the entire Imbalance Energy at the EIM Entity Load Aggregation Point a price that is 50% of the hourly real-time Load Aggregation Point price.
+If, during any Trading Hour, the metered Demand within an EIM Entity Balancing Authority Area is less than the EIM Base Schedule of Supply submitted by the EIM Entity by more than 10% and by at least 2 MW, the CAISO shall pay the EIM Entity Scheduling Coordinator the Uninstructed Imbalance Energy at the EIM Entity Load Aggregation Point a price that is 50% of the Hourly Real-Time LAP Price.

 (3) Distribution of Revenues.
-The CAISO will calculate the total daily excess revenues received from under-scheduling and over-scheduling charges and allocate them to load at the Load Aggregation Points that was not subject to under-scheduling or over-scheduling charges according to metered demand.
+The CAISO will calculate the total daily excess revenues received from under-scheduling charges and over-scheduling charges under Section 29.11(d)(1) and (2) and allocate them to Load in the EIM Area that was not subject to under-scheduling or over-scheduling charges according to metered Demand.

 (4) Exemption.
-An EIM Entity will be exempt from under-scheduling and over-scheduling charges if it uses the CAISO load forecast in its EIM Resource Plan and it approves base schedules for its resources within +/- 1% of the CAISO load forecast, as determined according to the Business Practice Manual.
+An EIM Entity will be exempt from under-scheduling and over-scheduling charges under Section 29.11(d)(1) and (2) if it uses the Demand Forecast prepared by the CAISO in its EIM Resource Plan and it approves EIM Base Schedules for its resources within +/- 1% of the CAISO Demand Forecast, as determined according to the Business Practice Manual for the Energy Imbalance Market.

-(e) Neutrality Charges.
+(e) Neutrality Accounts.

 (1) In General.
-The CAISO will collect neutrality charges from EIM Market Participants to recover differences in payments received from load and payments to resources at Locational Marginal Prices.
+The CAISO will collect neutrality amounts from EIM Market Participants to recover differences in Real-Time Market payments made and Real-Time Market payments received.